umar-qureshi2/architecture-center/docs/cloud-adoption-guide/new-adoption-stage/subscription-multiple.md

 While it's possible that your organization may only need the minimum number of subscriptions needed to support your chosen pattern, there are a number of other factors to consider when deciding whether to add a workload to an existing subscription or to create a new subscription.
 Although there is no direct cost associated with adding another subscription, it can increase the complexity of managing your Azure environment.
 Therefore, it's a good idea to minimize the number of subscriptions you have while taking into account the factors discussed here.

+## Decision guidance

-When adding a new workload to your Azure environment, review the following considerations.
-Create a new subscription if any of these factors apply to your situation.
+Create a new subscription if any of these factors apply when adding a new workload to Azure.

 - Your additional workload is likely to cause the subscription to approach or exceed any of the maximum [service limits][docs-subscription-limits] for an Azure subscription.
 - You require large-scale consumption or administrative isolation for a set of applications.